cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/checkra1n/installing-odysseyra1n-a8x-a9x/ra1n-chromeos-a8x-a9x.md

 ---
 lang: en_US
 title: Installing checkra1n (A8X/A9X) (ChromeOS)
-description: Guide to installing checkra1n on ChromeOS
+description: Guide to installing checkra1n on ChromeOS on A8X and A9X devices
 permalink: /installing-checkra1n-chromeos-a8x-a9x
 redirect_from:
   - /installing-checkra1n/chromeos/a8x-a9x